Skeeboo/skeeboomusic.com/content/music/geronimo.md

 ["Moods and modes"](/post/moods_and_modes) third track features a hammond organ improvising on a blues scale with the backing of a classic rock rhythm section.
 Enjoy!

+## Unique NFT
+Geronimo has been minted as a unique (1of1) NFT on the Ethereum blockchain.
+It's still available on the OpenSea marketplace and the first owner will:

+- get the only existing digital token of that song
+- set the song free (its license will change to Creative Commons)
+- help fund the project and make another piece available on the blockchain

+{{<opensea tokenId="69144771035617088879605630991727724618793147754007515479239825509032772239361">}}

 ## Stream and download for free:

 {{<bandcamp title="Geronimo" track="2220007958" link="http://skeeboo.bandcamp.com/track/geronimo">}}